andy-maier/pytest-easy-server/docs/usage.rst

 The vault password is protected in the following ways:

-* When running pytest with this plugin on your local system, there is no permanent storage of the vault password anywhere except in the keyring service of your local system.
+* When running pytest with the **pytest-easy-server** plugin on your local system, there is no permanent storage of the vault password anywhere except in the keyring service of your local system.
 There are no commands that take the vault password in their command line.
 The way the password gets specified is only in a password prompt, and then it is immediately stored in the keyring service and in future pytest runs retrieved from there.

   Your Python test programs of course can get at the secrets from the vault file (that is the whole idea after all).
 They can also get at the vault password by using the keyring service access functions but they have no need to deal with the vault password.
-In any case, make sure that the test functions do not print or log the vault secrets.
+In any case, make sure that the test functions do not print or log the vault secrets (or the vault password).

 * When running pytest in a CI/CD system, the "ES_VAULT_PASSWORD" environment variable that needs to be set can be set from a secret stored in the CI/CD